'German voice from Gaza' adjusts to new reality in Berlin – DW – 10/02/2024

 "I feel paralyzed," he tells DW.
 "Death, death, death every day.
 Now and then your friend, someone you know.
 And everything destroyed.
 This does something to you," he adds.

 In Berlin, Hassan is safe but also helpless.
-Others are still where Abed Hassan was a year ago: in the middle of the war in Gaza, a result of the Hamas terror attacks on Israel on October 7, 2023
+Others are still where Abed Hassan was a year ago: in the middle of the war in Gaza, triggered by the Hamas terror attacks on Israel on October 7, 2023.

 Israel began striking the coastal enclave the same day of the incursion by Hamas, which the United States, the EU, Germany and other countries have designated a terrorist organization.
 A ground offensive from Israel's military soon followed.
 According to the United Nations, more than 41,000 Palestinians have been killed in the war, and a large part of the Gaza Strip lies in ruins.